John Ruffo: Fugitive

 Authorities believe Ruffo still has access to substantial overseas financial resources, which could be aiding him in his ability to stay off-the-grid and assume a new identity.
 Chief Deputy US Marshal John Bolen commented in 2013, "Having been sentenced to 220 months of incarceration and not serving a single day of that kind of sticks in the craw of those of us in this profession.
 His actions are a mockery to our justice system.
 We are the best in the world at this.
 He just has to make one mistake.
 We can make many but he just has to make one.
 We'll catch him".
 Ruffo's last attorney, Jeffery Lichtman, offered the following when asked if he thought authorities would ever capture his former client: "I think if I had to be a betting man, I'd put my money on John Ruffo.
 Because from what I can see so far, he is smarter than the people looking for him."

 Ruffo's cousin, Carmine Pascale, believed that he spotted Ruffo in the stands in Dodger Stadium while watching a Los Angeles Dodgers game on television on August 5, 2016.
 He froze his screen and contacted police.
 With the help of the Dodgers, police found the seat number and tracked down the ticket holder.
 However, the holder had given the ticket away.
 It had changed hands many times and the man who attended the game could not be found.
-After months of no new leads, the information was made publicly available in October 2021.
+After months of no new leads, police made the information publicly available in October 2021.
 An image of the man suspected of being Ruffo was released shortly afterwards.
 Investigator Danielle Shimchick said that the person in the image closely resembles Ruffo, and Pascale remained convinced that it was him.
-After the image was released, law enforcement got a tip and were able to track down the man seen in the images.
+After the image was released, law enforcement received a tip and were able to track down the man seen in the images.
 Through fingerprints and a swift background check, they confirmed the man seen at the game was not Ruffo.

 Ruffo remains at large.
-The U.S. Marshals Service is offering a $25,000 reward for information that leads to the capture of John Ruffo.
+The U.S. Marshals Service is offering a $25,000 reward for information that leads to his capture.